opea-project/GenAIExamples/comps/retrievers/neo4j/llama_index/README.md

 ### 3. Run Docker with Docker Compose

 Docker compose will start 5 microservices: retriever-neo4j-llamaindex, dataprep-neo4j-llamaindex, neo4j-apoc, tgi-gaudi-service and tei-embedding-service.
-The reason TGI and TEI are needed is because retriever relies on LLM to extract community summaries from the community triplets that are identified as relevant to the input query.
 Neo4j database supports embeddings natively so we do not need a separate vector store.
 Checkout the blog [Introducing the Property Graph Index: A Powerful New Way to Build Knowledge Graphs with LLMs](https://www.llamaindex.ai/blog/introducing-the-property-graph-index-a-powerful-new-way-to-build-knowledge-graphs-with-llms) for a better understanding of Property Graph Store and Index.

 ```bash
 cd comps/retrievers/neo4j/llama_index